zacanger/niddesa/text/generated-translations/cullaniddesa/22-sinhala-google.md

-Free your faith from the belief that it exists for the sake of restraint, and so do you Relieve your faith, Pingiya, send yourself beyond the realm of the devil What is the area, whether it is defilements, masses or impurities, is 'beyond' Says the immortal Nirvana.
+Free your faith from the belief that it exists for the sake of restraint, and so do you Relieve your faith, Pingiya, send yourself beyond the realm of the devil What is the area, whether it is defilements, masses or impurities, is 'beyond' Says the immortal Nibbana.

-[APZ 117.2] (# apz117.2) # apz117.2 .ref .apz} All of that Nirvana
+[APZ 117.2] (# apz117.2) # apz117.2 .ref .apz} All of that Nibbana
-The editions concluded that all subjugation was the cessation of cravings, Whether it is Viraga or Nirodha, that is Nirvana 'Beyond the realm of that demon Yava 'means beyond the area belonging to the Pingiya Mara, beyond the south, beyond That's it.
+The editions concluded that all subjugation was the cessation of cravings, Whether it is Viraga or Nirodha, that is Nibbana 'Beyond the realm of that demon Yava 'means beyond the area belonging to the Pingiya Mara, beyond the south, beyond That's it.
 So the Blessed One preached.